ai-solution-eng/ai-solution-demos/multimodal-rag/README.md

 * **Open WebUI** is recommended, as user-friendly chat interface with possibility for MCP connection.
 Latest version ported to PCAI is recommended, as native tool calling is enabled by default.
 Get the latest helm chart from our [frameworks repo](https://github.com/ai-solution-eng/frameworks/tree/main/open-webui).
 * **(Optional)** Opencode, either set up on your local machine, or on a VSCode server running on PCAI.
 See the [demo on how to run Opencode on PCAI](https://github.com/ai-solution-eng/ai-solution-demos/tree/main/basic-code-assistant-opencode) if needed.

-Note: these prerequisites assume one GPU per model, no more, no less.
+**Note**: these prerequisites assume one GPU per model, no more, no less.
 In practice, while a GPU will be mandatory to deploy a decent chat model, deploying an embedding model on CPU only is an option if compute resources are scarce.
 Therefore this demo can potentially be played using a single GPU.

 ### Installation and configuration